- What is SlapStart?

 What information do we need from featured sites to begin a review? <top>

-At a minimum, nothing.
-We write the majority of reviews based upon the information we find on the site.
-Optionally, some clients provide us press releases, business plans, and other information that isn’t readily available on the site.
+At a minimum nothing.
+We write the majority of reviews based on information found on your site.
+Optionally some clients provide us press releases, highlights, and other news that isn’t readily available.

 Can sites select keywords to be included in the article? <top>

 Early on we made the decision to no longer allow sites to select keywords.
 Instead we write articles by humans, for humans.
 We’d much rather have shareable content than something only a search engine would like.
 We DO make every attempt to draw from the language on your site when crafting reviews.
 But unduly catering to the nebulous SEO wardens that lurk in the dark corners of the web is the leading cause for mediocre content.
 Our reviews will naturally describe your site and search engines are well adept at leading interested people there.
 They will send more traffic if our articles have broader exposure.

 Can start-up teams help articles go viral? <top>